bilalceng/Listmaker/README.md

 ## 🚀 Features

-- 📄 Adding list : .
+- 📄 Adding list : You can create list and fill its content.

 ## 💻 Technologies